dafny-lang/dafny/docs/_includes/Statements.md

   [ BlockStmt ]
 ````

-The `forall` statement executes the body in
+The `forall` statement executes the body
-parallel for all quantified values in the specified range.
+simultaneously for all quantified values in the specified range.
 There are several variant uses of the `forall`
 statement and there are a number of restrictions.